naj1024/pyspectrum/README.md

 web sockets to implement a different spectrum/spectrogram output.
 There are various examples that use web sockets around.

 The display is fairly rudimentary, implemented in matplotlib.
-There are various mouse controlled options.
+There are  mouse controlled options.
 The display runs as a separate process (not thread) so that we don't have problems with the display taking processing time from the input data.

 Speed wise it will depend on your machine.
 I have certainly kept up with streams of data at over 2Msps.
 The display gets updated between 10 and 20fps.
 The idea is to run real time, i.e. we are going to compute an FFT for the sample rate given and just update the display when we can.
-We remember all FFT results and do peak holding so that no peak is missed on the display.
+We remember all FFT results between screen updates and do peak holding so that no peak is missed on the display.

 How long the underlying FFT takes to compute will depend on how the underlying libraries are built and configured.
-Each time the fft size changes we test all the available fft options to see which is tha fastest.
+Each time the fft size changes we test all the available fft options to see which is the fastest.
 FFTW seems, on my Ubuntu VM, to be the slowest until you hit 8k - but then i have not installed any of the fft libraries from source.

-The slowest parts are: converting bytes into floats, re-ordering the fft bins for display, and of course computing the the fft.
-It would be good to have a faster way of converting raw integer samples to complex 32 bit floats.
+The slowest parts are: converting bytes into floats, re-ordering the fft bins for display, and of course computing the fft.
+It would be good to have a faster way of converting raw byte arrays of samples to complex 32 bit floats.

 The support for various input devices is a plugin architecture.
 If the python support for an input device is not available it cannot be used.

 There is a separate plugin architecture for dealing with FFT results.
 With this you can add processing to look for spectral spikes etc on the FFT bin results.
+Currently it only finds peaks and sends results to stdout or an mqtt server.

 ##Tested with the following: